 NIST provides a crosswalk that maps security standards to the HIPAA standards/safeguards.
 This means that it is possible to achieve compliance in both frameworks, by following one common framework.

 NIST has released a guide to implementing HIPAA, that provide organizations with an outline for using framework standards to implement HIPAA security requirements.
 Organizations can use this guide as a starting reference for implementing NIST for HIPAA requirements.

 NIST and HIPAA Management

-The Dash Compliance Automation Platform provides organizations with the ability to configure and manage HIPAA compliance in the public cloud.
+Dash ComplyOps provides organizations with the ability to configure and manage HIPAA compliance in the public cloud.
 HIPAA safeguards in Dash are mapped to NIST security controls, so organizations can build a HIPAA security plan that connects into the NIST CSF and existing security standards.
 Dash provides custom HIPAA administrative policies built around the organizations structure and technologies.
 These policies and controls connect into Dash Continuous Compliance Monitoring which scans your cloud environment for compliance issues and provides steps for remediation.
 With Dash your team can streamline your HIPAA security program and connect it to your existing NIST controls and security plan.
 Dash empowers security teams to:

 - Create custom administrative policies and controls

 - Create HIPAA security controls alongside NIST security controls